 • Bunker Hill School was on the northwest corner of Wadsworth and Sharon-Copley Roads

-Records show that some of the early teachers of the township children were Clara Hartman, Bernice Couthamel, Lorine Hammet, Caroline Babbitt, Sam McClure, Dan Pelton, Lzzie Fisher, Jake Nold, Fred Roshon, Mrs. Dan Pelton, Mrs. Fred Roshon, Helen Gray, Marjorie Gault, LaMont McFadden, Velma Smith Kelser, Violet Gray Hoddinott, Willard Plough, Ava Reusch, Albert Kahl, Earl Walters, Irene Ferguson, Clara Day Porter, Genevieve Stevens, Marjorie Holmes, Pauline Leatherman, and Velma Kelser McFadden.
+Records show that some of the early teachers of the township children were Clara Hartman, Bernice Couthamel, Lorine Hammet, Caroline Babbitt, Sam McClure, Dan Pelton, Lizzie Fisher, Jake Nold, Fred Roshon, Mrs. Dan Pelton, Mrs. Fred Roshon, Helen Gray, Marjorie Gault, LaMont McFadden, Velma Smith Kelser, Violet Gray Hoddinott, Willard Plough, Ava Reusch, Albert Kahl, Earl Walters, Irene Ferguson, Clara Day Porter, Genevieve Stevens, Marjorie Holmes, Pauline Leatherman, and Velma Kelser McFadden.

 Archives indicate that some of the early school board members were Elva Moor, William Neff, David Fulton, Ed Leohr, Joe Myers, Mary Fulton, Lloyd Pease, Christine Selzer, Russell Blough, Walter Smithberger and Clair Fulton.